retrogradeorbit/bootleg/README.md

 Parse the passed in string into a clojure type.
 Useful for converting strings to numbers, keywords, vectors or hashmaps.
 A binding of [edamame's](https://github.com/borkdude/edamame) `parse-string` is used for parsing.

+### Building the executable

+Ensure graalvm community edition 19.2.1 is installed in your home directory and the native image extension is also installed.

+  $ make clean
+  $ make all

+The compiled file will be at `build/bootleg`

+To use a different version of graal or one installed in a different path, add the GRAALVM suffix like:

+  $ make all GRAALVM_HOME=/path/to/graal-vm

 ### Examples

 #### Blog post with reading time